axolotl/shakespeare/README.md

 # Shakespeare Quote Ratings

-App is build with create-react-app.
+App is built with create-react-app.

 ## Getting Started